ir0n4ikoko/kryptonic/docs/actions.md

-# Basic actions with kryptonium
+# Basic actions with kryptonic

-Kryptonium automatically binds all selenium methods to the `self.driver` instance in a test suite.
+Kryptonic automatically binds all selenium methods to the `self.driver` instance in a test suite.
 Additionally, there are higher-order methods that make testing simpler and more readable.

 There are many actions you can take on a web page.
 We will cover the following five common actions.